The 33-credit Master of Science in Childhood Education, Grades 1-6, leads to initial/professional certification.

 - Register for 12 credits in graduate education courses in the senior year

 - Pass the ALST within 12 credits of graduate course registration

-Please note that all graduate course descriptions as well as specific teacher certification parameters can be found in the Mercy College Graduate Catalog.
+Please note that all graduate course descriptions as well as specific teacher certification parameters can be found in the University Graduate Catalog.